mehmetbayik/EEE102-Introduction-to-Digital-Circuit-Design/README.md

 Project implementations done for EEE102 course, Bilkent University.

-VHDL is used for the project.
+VHDL is used for the labs and project.

 ## Coverage of the repository